jtcostello/arm_controller/README.md

 Myo connect software is required for the python bluetooth connection (software is no longer actively supported): https://myo-connect.software.informer.com/download/

 # Installation Instructions
 As mentioned above, first follow each repo's respecive instructions for their proper installations.
 Then, download the files within the "src" folder.
-Lastly, put the files witnin the "src" folder into a .zip file and use the following link to install the library: (https://www.arduino.cc/en/guide/libraries#toc4)
+Lastly, put the files witnin the "src" folder into a .zip file and use the following link to install the library: (https://www.arduino.cc/en/guide/libraries#toc4).
+When using this repo, use the src file from Tag2 for the most up to date code.

 Install python libaries using pip.